Request a certificate to show your good standing with us

 - registration history (for example, when you first gained full registration with us)

 - identifying information (including your full name and GMC number)

 - whether your registration has been restricted, suspended or revoked

 - relevant information about your fitness to practise (our explains the information we will disclose to overseas medical regulators).

 Who we will send a certificate of good standing to

 From September 2020 we will only send a certificate of good standing directly to another medical regulatory authority.
 This is in line with our policy to disclose fitness to practise sanctions indefinitely on a CCPS/CGS.

-If an employer or another organisation asks for confirmation of your registration status with us, you should refer them to our online medical register.
-Here they can find information such as your registration and licence status, registration and fitness to practise history, including any conditions, warnings or restrictions on your registration (since 20 October 2005 when the register was first published and in line with publication time-limits in our Publication and disclosure policy).
+If an employer or another organisation asks for confirmation of your registration status with us, you should refer them to our medical register.
+Here they can find information such as your registration and licence status, registration and fitness to practise history, including any conditions, warnings or restrictions on your registration (since 20 October 2005 when the register was first published and in line with publication time-limits in our ).

 Find a medical regulatory authority’s contact details